department-of-veterans-affairs/vets-design-system-documentation/src/_components/button.md

 ## Examples

-### Default buttons
+### Primary buttons

-The default buttons are the most commonly-used button on the site.
+The primary buttons are the most commonly-used button on the site.

-Examples of default buttons:
+Examples of primary buttons:
 - Buttons in modals
 - Buttons that advance form pages
 - Buttons that submit or save
 - Buttons that prompt users to sign in

-{% include storybook-preview.html story="components-buttons--default-story" %}

-### Wizard buttons

-Use the **wizard** button to trigger a [wizard]({{ site.baseurl }}/patterns/wizards) on a page.

 {% include storybook-preview.html story="components-buttons--primary" %}

-### What to use for primary call to actions that link to another page
-Accessibility specialists have determined that calls to action that bring a user to another page should be replaced with more visually prominent links rather than buttons due to confusion with screen readers.
-Read [Action link]({{ site.baseurl }}/components/action-link) documentation for more details.
-We encourage using green buttons for triggering wizards only.

 ### Secondary button